IP-Paris-Racing-Team/website/README.md

 - [x] Downloadable sponsors plaquette when button clicked on the "Partenaires page"
 - [ ] Prettifying the clickable button background
 - [x] Add Kvaser logo
-- [x] Adding small texts on the side of the sponsors logos (WIP, Ayoub)
+- [x] Adding small texts on the side of the sponsors logos

 Actualités